Rynriddles/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1: Deployment of Domain Controller and Client Desktop in Azure
+- Step 1: Deployment of domain controller and client desktop in azure
-- Step 2: Remote Into Server, Download Active Directory, and Promote Server to Domain Controller
+- Step 2: Remote into server, download active directory, and promote server to domain controller
-- Step 3
+- Step 3: Create organizations for admins and employees.
+Create an admin account to help configure client one
-- Step 4
+- Step 4: Join client one to the domain controller
+- Step 5: Run a PowerShell ISE script to populate active directory with users (script isn't necessary, but this is a quick way to populate users)

 <h2>Deployment and Configuration Steps</h2>